 Glentanner Park has everything you could need and is in such a beautiful setting.
 The accommodation options include self-contained motel-style units, standard and basic units, a dormitory for backpackers, as well as a powered campervan and non-powered tent sites.

-I think it was only $25 for the night for myself and Wanda on a powered site, with free use of wonderful hot showers, spotlessly clean bathrooms, kitchen, lounge, laundry, picnic benches etc. There are even a couple of computers you can use, and Wifi available, although I didn’t use it.
+I think it was only $25 for the night for myself and Wanda on a powered site, with free use of wonderful hot showers, spotlessly clean bathrooms, kitchen, lounge, laundry, picnic benches etc. There are even a couple of computers you can use, and Wifi available, although I didn’t use them.

-On site is also an information centre, a souvenir shop with lots of lovely Merino products, The Helicopter Line reservations desk (More on that to come…!) and a cafe.
+On site is also an information centre, a souvenir shop with lots of lovely Merino products, the Helicopter Line reservations desk (More on that to come…!) and a cafe.

 Once I was parked up and plugged in, I decided I really should attack my overflowing laundry basket.
 The little tin I keep $2 coins in was empty.
 I trotted off to reception to get some change for the machines.